Physical FITNESS Standards

 Upon arrival you will be measured, and if you are found out of standards you will immediately be sent back to your reserve center.
 There are no exceptions to this policy.
 Please have your Command Fitness Leader take an official BF measurement within 2 weeks of your reporting to DCO Class.

 Physical training will entail running 2-3 days a week, and strength and conditioning 2-3 days a week.
 Your run distance will be 1.5 miles.
-This will be on paved roads.
-Strength and conditioning consists of normal calisthenics (See Exercises link below) for a 60 minute period in the morning.
+This will be on paved roads (weather permitting).
+Strength and conditioning consists of normal calisthenics (See Exercises link below) for a 60 minute period.